-- 1. The required theatrical qualifying run (described in Rule Two Paragraph 2) must begin between January 1, 2024, and December 31, 2024. - 2.
-A motion picture first theatrically exhibited inside the U.S. prior to the theatrical qualifying run shall be eligible for submission, provided the prior exhibition is a theatrical preview or festival screening after January 1, 2023.
+- 1. The required theatrical qualifying run (described in Rule Two Paragraph 2) must begin between January 1, 2025, and December 31, 2025. - A motion picture first theatrically exhibited inside the U.S. prior to the theatrical qualifying run shall be eligible for submission, provided the prior exhibition is a theatrical preview or festival screening after January 1, 2024.
 No nontheatrical public exhibition or distribution may occur prior to the first day of the theatrical qualifying run. - 3.
-A motion picture first theatrically exhibited outside the U.S. prior to the theatrical qualifying run shall be eligible for submission, provided the prior exhibition is a theatrical preview or festival screening, or takes place in a commercial motion picture theater after January 1, 2023.
-After the start of its initial theatrical engagement, a picture may be exhibited on television and other nontheatrical media, provided those exhibitions occur outside the U.S. Inside the U.S., no nontheatrical public exhibition or distribution may occur prior to the first day of the theatrical qualifying run.

-- 4. Each picture may have only one theatrical qualifying run.
+A motion picture first theatrically exhibited outside the U.S. prior to the theatrical qualifying run shall be eligible for submission, provided the prior exhibition is a theatrical preview or festival screening, or takes place in a commercial motion picture theater after January 1, 2024.
+After the start of its initial non-U.S. theatrical engagement, a picture may be exhibited in those same non-U.S. territories on television and other nontheatrical media.
+Inside the U.S., no nontheatrical public exhibition or distribution may occur prior to the first day of the theatrical qualifying run. - 4.
+Each picture may have only one theatrical qualifying run.
 The earliest theatrical exhibition that meets such definition shall be designated the picture's qualifying run. - 5.
-For films which have their theatrical qualifying run between January 1, 2024, and June 30, 2024, all Oscars Submission Forms (General Entry) and accompanying full screen credits must be submitted to the Academy by 5 p.m.
-PT on Thursday, September 12, 2024.
-For films which have their theatrical qualifying run between July 1, 2024, and December 31, 2024, entrants must submit all Oscars Submission Forms (General Entry) and accompanying full screen credits to the Academy by 5 p.m.
-PT on Thursday, November 14, 2024. - 6.
-If the film's theatrical qualifying run occurs after December 1, 2024, the name of the qualifying theater and the dates and screening times of the run must be submitted to the Academy by 5 p.m.
-PT on Monday, December 2, 2024. - 7.
-Monday, December 9, 2024, is the last day to withdraw a film from Academy Awards consideration. - 8.
-Exceptions to the above eligibility periods and submission deadlines appear in the Special Rules for the Animated Feature Film award (see Rule Seven), the Animated Short Film award (see Rule Eight), the Documentary Feature Film award (see Rule Twelve), the Documentary Short Film award (see Rule Thirteen), the International Feature Film award (see Rule Fifteen), the Live Action Short Film award (see Rule Sixteen), and the Music awards (see Rule Eighteen).
+For films which have their theatrical qualifying run between January 1, 2025, and June 30, 2025, all Oscars Submission Forms (General Entry and Best Picture) and accompanying full screen credits must be submitted to the Academy by 5 p.m.
+PT on Wednesday, September 10, 2025.
+For films which have their theatrical qualifying run between July 1, 2025, and December 31, 2025, entrants must submit all Oscars Submission Forms (General Entry and Best Picture) and accompanying full screen credits to the Academy by 5 p.m.
+PT on Thursday, November 13, 2025. - 6.
+For films qualifying after Thursday, November 13, 2025, entrants must provide documentation from the qualifying theater by the submission deadline confirming that the film will satisfy all release requirements. - 7.
+Monday, December 1, 2025, is the last day to withdraw a film from Academy Awards consideration.
+Withdrawing and/or failure to complete the qualifying standards may risk future awards disqualification.